yufree/blogcn/_posts/2016-03-04-canada-visa.md

 > - Proof that you Meet the Requirements of the Job Being Offered

 > My offer is conditioned on a PhD degree while I would defend my PhD degree at May 2016 and could not get the formal degree before the middle of the July according to the convention.
 However, my postdoctoral fellow research would begin at August 2016 due to the offer.
-According to C44, I attached the certification from the students affairs office of University of Chinese Academy of Science to prove I am currently a student and I have completed the requirement of PhD degree.
+According to C44, I attached the certification from the students affairs office of University of X to prove I am currently a student and I have completed the requirement of PhD degree.

-> I also attached the transcript of my academic record in the University of Chinese Academy of Sciences and three recommendations to prove my capability for the research of postdoctoral fellow in Canada as shown in the research proposal.
+> I also attached the transcript of my academic record in the University of X and three recommendations to prove my capability for the research of postdoctoral fellow in Canada as shown in the research proposal.
 Also such capability could be checked by my publications in CV.

 > - Employment Reference Letter